-- 1. We propose two algorithms that address the dueling bandit problem in the absence of a Condorcet winner, one designed for problems with small numbers of arms and the other scaling well with the number of arms. - 2.
+- 1. We propose two new algorithms that address the dueling bandit problem in the absence of a Condorcet winner, one designed for problems with small numbers of arms and the other scaling well with the number of arms. - 2.
 We provide regret bounds that bridge the gap between two groups of results: those of the form $\mathcal{O}(K \log T)$ that make the Condorcet assumption, and those of the form $\mathcal{O}(K^2 \log T)$ that do not make the Condorcet assumption.
 Our bounds are similar to those of the former but are as broadly applicable as the latter.
-Furthermore, the result for CCB has substantially better dependence on the gaps than the second group of results. - 3.
-We include an empirical evaluation of CCB and SCB using a real-life problem arising from information retrieval (IR).
+Furthermore, the result for CCB has substantially better dependence on the gaps than the second group of results.

+In addition, Appendix A presents the results of an empirical evaluation of CCB and SCB using a real-life problem arising from information retrieval (IR).
 The experimental results mirror the theoretical ones.